Hotel Sacher Vienna. Why is the Sacher the best and most famous hotel in Wien?

 The hotel has a valet service that will take car of parking your car in a nearby parking garage for EUR 39 per day.
 Alternatively, you can self park your car at Kärntner Straße Tiefgarage parking garage, 100 meters from the hotel, for the same price.

 Hotel Sacher Vienna In History

-The hotel’s building, dating from the 1860ies, received two additional roof top levels in 2005, which caused a real stir among tradition loving locals.
-You can barely see them from the street, and they offer a phantastic view of the adjacent Vienna State Opera, and the baroque domes and gables of nearby buildings.
+In 2005, the hotel’s building, dating from the 1860ies, received two additional roof top levels.
+However, they caused a real stir among tradition loving locals, although you can barely see them from the street.

-Hotel Sacher Vienna.
-Find out whether busy Sacher has availabilities during your stay.
+Find outwhether busy Sacher hasavailabilities during your stay.